Last updated

 Note Forwarding private DNS queries to any VPC CIDR + 2 address from your on-premises DNS servers is not supported, and can cause unstable results.
 Instead, we recommend that you use a Resolver inbound endpoint.

-Note When you create a Resolver endpoint, you can't specify a VPC that has the instance tenancy attribute set to
+When you create a Resolver endpoint, you can't specify a VPC that has the instance tenancy attribute set to dedicated

 Important After you create an outbound endpoint, you must create one or more rules and associate them with one or more VPCs.
 Rules specify the domain names of the DNS queries that you want to forward to your network.